MirakelX/mirakel-android/README.md

 *easy task management for professionals*

-Mirakel aims to help you to organize your tasks in a simple but powerfull manner.
+Mirakel aims to help you to organize your tasks in a simple but powerful manner.

 1. [About](#about)